davidamebley/mern-goal-setter-app/README.md

 - - <b>The app has been deployed on Heroku.
 View it <a href="https://goalsetteramebley.herokuapp.com/"> HERE </a> </b>

 ## Fetures
-This full stack web application supoorts actions including:
+This full stack web application supports actions including:
 - Registering an account as a new user
 - Signing into an existing account
 - Creating or adding a new goal